-In the pages that follow you will find schematics of these control methods.
-The symbols in the schematics are explained in the "Key to System Schematics" (see Appendix).
+In Figure 2 there are schematics of these control methods.
+The symbols in the schematics are explained in the "Key to System Schematics" (see Appendix, page 13).

 Automatic Gas Shut-Off by Burner or Shut-Off by Zone

 The automatic gas shut-off valve can be installed in two operational modes: